 Executive Summary

 On July 6, 2012, the President signed into law P.L.
-112-141, the Moving Ahead for Progress in the 21st Century Act (MAP-21).
-The MAP-21 makes significant changes to the statewide and nonmetropolitan planning process and the metropolitan transportation planning process.
-As a result, FHWA and FTA have issued a Final Rule that makes the regulations consistent with current statutory requirements.
+112-141, the Moving Ahead for Progress in the 21st Century Act (MAP-21) and on December 4, 2015, signed into law P.L.
+114-94, the Fixing America’s Surface Transportation Act (FAST).
+The MAP-21 makes significant changes to the statewide and nonmetropolitan planning process and the metropolitan transportation planning process, and the FAST makes minor changes to existing provisions.
+As a result, FHWA and FTA have issued a final rule that makes the regulations consistent with current statutory requirements.
 The rule is central to the implementation of the overall performance management framework created by MAP-21.

-This Regulatory Impact Analysis (regulatory analysis or RIA) supports the Final Rule on Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning.
+This Regulatory Impact Analysis (regulatory analysis or RIA) supports the final rule on Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning.
 The regulatory analysis estimates the economic impact, in terms of costs and benefits, on State departments of transportation (States), metropolitan planning organizations (MPOs) and providers of public transportation regulated under this action.
 The economic impacts are measured on an incremental basis, relative to current planning activities.

 The benefits of this rule include increased transparency and accountability in the transportation decision making process, an increased focus for investments of Federal-aid program funds on strategies that support the national goal areas and general transit purposes identified in MAP-21, improved decision making, and more efficient use of limited transportation funds.
 The FHWA and FTA estimate that the annual increase in costs attributable to the rulemaking for all 52 States and 409 MPOs in 2014 dollars will be $28.4 million, in aggregate.
 These costs are primarily due to an increase in staff time needed to meet the new requirements.
 In addition, the changes may require MPOs to incur nominal one-time costs.
 For the 600 (estimated) providers of public transportation that operate within metropolitan planning areas, the annual increase in costs will be $2.5 million in 2014 dollars, in aggregate, for coordination with States and MPOs, on average.
 The FHWA and FTA believe that the economic impact of this rulemaking will be minimal and the benefits of implementing this rule will outweigh the costs.